SM Pictures

-SM Pictures (에스엠픽쳐스) was a South Korean DVD production and distribution company under SM Entertainment.
+SM Pictures (에스엠픽쳐스) was a South Korean DVD distribution and film import company under SM Entertainment.
 It was founded on February 5, 1999, as Bitwin under Arcom Studio and was later acquired by SM before its company renaming.
-The company consequently closed down after losses, and by June 13, 2008, SM had transferred its remaining stake to Premiere Entertainment.
+The company consequently closed down after losses, and by June 13, 2008, SM had transferred its remaining stake to Premier Entertainment (later PRE-GM and Candle Media).

 History

 1999–2007: Establishment and acquisition by SM Entertainment

 Arcom Studio commenced on February 5, 1999, under the name Bitwin, with the company carrying out its name in the industry by producing DVDs for Korean movies for the first time in Korea.
 The DVDs produced at the time were Whispering Corridors (1998), Shiri (1999), and The Spy (1999).
 The company then drew investments from Samsung Venture, Dongyang Investment Bank, and Kibo Capital, succeeding in being a listed company on the KOSDAQ in 2003.
 On March 16, 2007, Bitwin held a shareholders' meeting and announced that it would change its name to SM Pictures after being acquired by SM Entertainment and foster its "global" video business.
 The DVD production and distribution company appointed Han Se-min, then general director of SM Entertainment's IR and global business and co-representative of Bitwin, as its sole chief executive officer (CEO).

 SM Pictures have planned to partake in the production and investment of video products such as movies and dramas, as well as its existing DVD production and distribution business, which would lead to a more "functioning" video business.
 The company has also intended to produce movies and dramas through self-production and co-production, making "high-quality" video content by securing "top-notch" professionals and developing its business areas throughout the local and international film industry exports and imports.
 SM would independently or jointly produce video content through the company and supply it through different platforms.
 Additionally, it had prepared to develop into the international distribution business of movies and dramas by securing major distribution channels in the Americas, Japan, China, and Pan-Asia through overseas partners.
 On May 15, 2007, KTH announced that it had signed a copyright contract with the company for video content to be delivered through new media and online channels, with secured internet copyrights for the theater drama Vacation (2006) and the movie The Painted Veil (2006), owned by SM Pictures.
 The company had also signed a full-licensing contract with 20th Century Fox in Korea and had scheduled to release 17 titles.